Leading a Virtuous & Honorable Life

 — Sanskrit Prayer of The Dawn

-Sixth Step is to Take Action — You act, moving closer to your goal.
+Step 6: Take Action — You act, moving closer to your goal.
 If your goal-of-concern is improvement of a Virtue, each Act is a unit of Practice — changing habit, building character.
 “As you act, so shall you become.”
 And you practice – repeat — your good actions.
 If your goal is a creative achievement, each Action accomplishes a step toward that goal, and also builds your skills.

 Additional Comments on How the Eight Steps Can Relate to Character Development